Aliases for CPSF7 Gene

 GeneCards Summary for CPSF7 Gene

 CPSF7 (Cleavage And Polyadenylation Specific Factor 7) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase II Transcription Termination and Gene Expression.
+Diseases associated with CPSF7 include Hereditary Paraganglioma-Pheochromocytoma Syndromes.
+Among its related pathways are Cleavage of Growing Transcript in the Termination Region and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is CPSF6.

 UniProtKB/Swiss-Prot Summary for CPSF7 Gene